PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 :::

 ::: tip GraphQL API
-Every action you see in the UI can always be replicated via Prefect's GraphQL API.

-To create an API key using GraphQL execute the `create_api_key` mutation against `https://api.prefect.io`.
+To create an API key using GraphQL use the `create_api_key` mutation.
 For more information on how to use the GraphQL API go [here](api.html).
-For user_id, supply either a user or a service account id.
+For a user_id, supply either your user id or a service account id.

 ```graphql
 mutation {